 • Teller—Cash, check (from another financial institution) or transfer from another TruStone Financial account.

 • Payment by phone- Payment is made from another financial institution.
 If payment is requested by 3:00 PM, funds will be received and mortgage payment will be posted next business day.
 If payment requested after 3:00 PM, funds will be received and payment will be posted in two business days.

 • Mortgage Center—Member can make a one-time payment or set up a reoccurring payment.

 • Online Banking—Member can transfer payment from TruStone account to mortgage.

-• Account Transfer—Contact us if you would like to make a payment from a TruStone account or another financial.
+• Account Transfer—Contact us if you would like to make a payment from a TruStone account.

 • Bill Pay—Member can make a payment by using TruStone Financial Bill Pay or bill pay from another financial.